ludios/useful-bookmarklets/README.md

 Note that bookmarklets don't need to be URL-encoded.
 You can just paste a block of JavaScript starting with `javascript:` into the URL of the bookmark (Firefox) or search engine.

 Yes, bookmarklets can be used on mobile as well.
-In iOS Safari, bookmark any page, then edit the bookmark and replace the URL with some `javascript:`.
+In iOS Safari, bookmark any page, save the bookmark, then edit the bookmark and replace the URL with some `javascript:`.